TobiasPSP/doneland_sources/Components/Transistor/README.md

 ### Amplification

-Another most common *use case* is *amplification*: you need more than just *on* and *off* and what to use the *transistor* like a *potentiometer*?
+Another common *use case* is *amplification*: you need more than just *on* and *off* and what to use the *transistor* like a *potentiometer*?
 Maybe you want to control the brightness of a lamp, or the speed of a motor.

 When you *amplify*, the *transistor* continues to act like a *switch*: all considerations above continue to apply.
 In *addition* - since now the transistor can also have a *variable resistance* - these considerations become important, too: